 Cleveland has long been an industrial city, and steel manufacturers for decades fueled the local economy, and still do to some degree today.
 Cleveland and other industrial towns in the Buckeye State are the home to steel companies including J&L Steel Corp., Midland Steel and Carnegie Steel Company.
 Asbestos was often used for heat insulation in steel mills for equipment and during construction.
 Workers in steel mills until the 1980s, from machinists to janitors to conductors, all faced possible asbestos exposure.

 Oil refineries throughout Ohio are well known for using asbestos in their construction and products.
-Older oil facilities used asbestos everywhere for fire insulation, and it also was used in equipment operated by workers.
+Older oil facilities used asbestos everywhere for fire insulation, and it also was used in equipment operated by oil refinery workers.
 Oil features several oil refineries that caused asbestos exposure to workers: BP, Sunoco, Marathon Ohio and Clark Refining.

 Staff at schools throughout the state face a higher risk of mesothelioma; asbestos was often used in older school buildings.
 Schools today must have asbestos management programs, but some exposure still happens in Ohio.
 Jackson Elementary School in Maumee, as well as Bluffton and Ashland colleges have asbestos in their buildings.

 Many power plants in Ohio are thought to be some of the worst polluters in the United States, as so many of them are fired by coal.
 Conesville Power Plant and Muskingum River Power Plant are known to be polluters and both have used asbestos often in their buildings.
-Asbestos is often in fire doors, insulation, gaskets, pipes – all of which make it likely that workers faced exposure, and still could today.
+Asbestos is often in fire doors, insulation, gaskets, pipes – all of which make it likely that power plant workers faced exposure, and still could today.